mmcc007/fledge/README.md

 ## Google Play Console setup
 `App Store Connect` requires that the application be set-up before builds can be uploaded automatically.
-Therefore, you should take the following steps:

 ### Create new app in store

 1. Go to `App Store Connect` (https://play.google.com/apps/publish)

 1. Click on `Create Application` and provide a title for your app.
 It is recommended to use the same name in both stores.
 For example, `MyUniqueAppName`.

 1. Provide additional required information 'Short Description', 'Long Description', screenshots, etc...

-    For icon generation try https://makeappicon.com/, https://pub.dartlang.org/packages/flutter_launcher_icons
+    - For icon generation try https://makeappicon.com/, https://pub.dartlang.org/packages/flutter_launcher_icons

-    For auto screenshot generation see https://pub.dartlang.org/packages/screenshots
+    - For auto screenshot generation see https://pub.dartlang.org/packages/screenshots

-    For Feature Graphic generation see https://www.norio.be/android-feature-graphic-generator/
+    - For Feature Graphic generation see https://www.norio.be/android-feature-graphic-generator/

 1. When all necessary information is provided, click on `Save Draft`.
 1. Complete Content Rating